RosettaCommons/demos/tutorials/Tutorial_2_Working_With_Rosetta/Tutorial_2.md

 #Constructing a Rosetta Job

 ##Considerations of Scale
 Rosetta is capable of running processes at many scales.
 The deterministic scoring functions may be run on a single processor in a matter of seconds; running an ab initio folding job can require a national-scale supercomputer running for thousands of CPU-hours.
-It may be worthwhile to review the CPU time required to run Rosetta for different tasks [here].
+It may be worthwhile to review the CPU time required to run Rosetta for different tasks [here]().

 ##Post-Processing
 Because Rosetta is stochastic software, it is often necessary to perform statistical analysis on the structures it generates, called *decoys*.
 This may be done with a statistics package such as R, documentation for which is [here](https://cran.r-project.org/doc/manuals/r-release/R-intro.pdf).